-Throughout my tenure Annual Audited Financial Accounts were produced by PwC at Plc level and reported in detail on the company position.
-This includes the 2013 Accounts and 2014 Accounts which became available after I had retired and left the company; Specifically;
+Throughout my tenure Annual Audited Financial Accounts were produced by PwC and reported in detail on the company position, this included the 2013 Accounts and 2014 Accounts, which became available after I had retired and left the company:

 - In parallel, in the 2015 AGM held after I retired and left the company, the Executive Directors outlined its plan to grow the then assets of the company over the remaining three years to 70% or more of the opening equity.

 - Therefore, I left a business stabilised and with a clear direction as to its objectives.
-That is why the catastrophic outcome announced by the Managing Director in 2017 came as a shock.
-I’m deeply saddened by it for all investors who like myself have lost their money, (in my own case €600k).
+That is why the catastrophic outcome announced by the Managing Director in 2017 came as a shock, notwithstanding the impact of the lead water crisis which broke upon on the marketplace in 2016.
+I’m deeply saddened by this outcome for all investors who, like myself, have lost their money (in my case over 50 times the average lost, some €600k).

 Needless to say, I’m dismayed that the business failed in 2017 and that it has led to full losses for all investors, because losses of any scale are rotten, so I understand how let down and annoyed investors feel.
 The company is now going through a formal liquidation, which I am required to respect and so, until that is complete, I cannot make any further public comment.